erroronline1/caro/readme.md

 * templates
 * erp_interface, additional usecases
     * std method for csv uploads to distinct folder, then show up within tools?
-* manual order
-    * intersection of product name (split and plussed) and order number results for products may contain request
-    * select from results or proceed with manual adding
 * calendar tour planning
 * https://github.com/thiagoalessio/tesseract-ocr-for-php